gehara/PipeMaster/README.md

 > install.packages("e1071")
 > install.packages("PopGenome")

-dowload the .zip file from this page and unzip it.
-Open R and tipe the following code adding the path to where the package was downloaded.
+download the .zip file from this page and unzip it.
+Open R and type the following code adding the path to where the package was downloaded.
 > install.packages("**_path_**/PipeMaster_0.0.3.tar.gz", repos=NULL)

 ####Using the menu to build your model
-You start by setting up your model throgh the menu, you run the main.menu() function and directs the output to an R oject that will store your model.
+You start by setting up your model through the menu, you run the main.menu() function and directs the output to an R object that will store your model.

 > model<-main.menu()